delatbabel/site-config/README.md

 ## Features

-* Adds a a websites table to store configuration data for your websites that may change on a per-whitelabel basis.
+* Adds a websites table to store data for your websites that may change on a per-website basis.
+* Adds a configs table that stores configuration data for your system that may change dynamically, or on a per-website or per-environment basis.

 ## Installation